gk-crop/simplace_examples/R/Optim/README.md

 ## Run the optimisation

 Download the content of this folder (including subdirectories).
 Then set the working directory to the downloaded directory (e.g. by using `setwd()`) and run the scripts.

+- `YieldCalibrationSimple.R` - calibrating a simulation for a single location.
+- `YieldCalibrationMultipleLocations.R` - calibrating a simulation for multiple locations, weather data for locations in different files.
+- `YieldCalibrationMultipleLocationsParallelruns.R` - calibrating a simulation for multiple locations, weather data for all locations in one file allowing simulations to run in parallel.